 - Single Sign-On (SSO) for Employees

-1. Social Sign-On: Make it Easier for People to Register
+1. Social Sign-On: Making it Easier for People to Register

 This social media integration allows for many fields to be auto-filled, which saves the user time and improves accuracy.
 The submitter does not have to create a username or password or go through the email verification process which reduces frustration and increases engagement.

 The use of social sign-on also makes it easy for submitters to return to and utilize the site since they don’t need to remember or reset a password.